 Step 4: Single-tap the body of the page (the words of the book) with one finger to select it.

-Step 5: Swipe downward with two fingers on the screen to activate VoiceOver.
+Step 5: Swipe with three fingers on the screen to activate VoiceOver.

 Once VoiceOver is activated, the words will be read to you and the pages will even turn automatically when the time is right.

-To stop the reading, single-tap the screen with two fingers.
+To stop the reading, double-tap the screen with three fingers.
 Triple-click the Home button to turn off VoiceOver.

 Now you know how to turn get your device to read to you so that you can free your hands and eyes for more important tasks, like driving or making dinner.